-Security deposits of HK\$28,211,000 (2012: HK\$30,552,000) have been received by the Group to secure the finance lease receivables and classified into current liabilities and non-current liabilities based on the final lease instalment due date stipulated in the finance lease agreements.
-In addition, the finance lease receivables are secured over the leased assets mainly aeroplanes, machineries and hopper dredgers as at 31 December 2013.
-The Group is not permitted to sell or repledge the collateral in the absence of default by the lessee.
+Security deposits of HK\$34,513,000 (2013: HK\$28,211,000) have been received by the Group to secure the finance lease receivables and classified into current liabilities and non-current liabilities based on the final lease instalment due date stipulated in the finance lease agreements.
+In addition, the finance lease receivables are secured over the leased assets mainly aeroplanes, machineries and hopper dredgers as at 31 December 2014.

+The Group is not permitted to sell or repledge the collateral of finance lease receivables in the absence of default by the lessee.
 Estimates of fair value of collateral are made during the credit approval process, determined using valuation techniques commonly used for the corresponding assets.
 These estimates of valuations are made at the inception of finance lease, and generally not updated except when the receivable is individually impaired.
 When a finance lease receivable is identified as impaired, the corresponding fair value of collateral of that loan is updated by reference to market value such as recent transaction price of the assets.